How RedCliff Ascent Can Help Your Teen In School

 Because RCA has partnered with Discovery Academy, RCA students can earn academic credits in an outdoor environment.
 Discovery Academy is an accredited clinical boarding school in Provo, Utah with more than two decades of experience in educating troubled teens.

-“This uniquely allows RCA to offer school credits along with innovatively incorporating a more rigorous academic program,” said our Academic Principal.
+“This uniquely allows RCA to offer school credits along with innovatively incorporating a more rigorous academic program,” said Laurie.